meeshkan/hmt/README.md

 ## Development

-To obtain a copy of this source code, you can clone it from this git repository.
+Start by cloning the Meeshkan source code from this git repository:

 ```bash
 $ git clone http://github.com/meeshkan/meeshkan